Cloud computing in healthcare

 When adopting cloud computing, you need to confirm that the cloud provider complies with regulations as well.

-Data encryption is one of the ways to protect sensitive data both in transit and storage, which is especially important when working with cloud services.
+Data encryption is one of the ways to protect sensitive data both in transit and storage, which is especially important when working with cloud computing in hospitals.

 Encryption serves as a foundation for another security measure – access control.
 It allows businesses to determine which information will be accessible to individual users.
 These basic principles of healthcare data management in the cloud ensure the necessary data safety.